YU000jp/Logseq-column-Layout/README.md

 ## Attention⚠️
  - the screen min-width: 1850px
  - Some plugins are not supported.
 (Let me know on [GitHub](https://github.com/YU000jp/Logseq-column-Layout/issues).)
- - The space is blank if there are no tasks in Logseq.
+ - The Linked Reference space is blank if there are no tasks in Logseq.
- - Linked references are limited to dates other than today.
+ - Linked reference from journal are limited to dates other than today.

 ### The page other than journals
  - display "page-tags" and "page-hierarchy" ([logseq page-tags and hierarchy plugin](https://github.com/YU000jp/logseq-page-tags-and-hierarchy))
  - "Linked References" side by side (only Wide-mode).
 If the display space is small, hold down "Shift" and click to open it in the right sidebar.
- - Wide mode(shortcut: 「**tw**」) is recommended if you want to use them side by side.
+ - Wide mode(shortcut: 「**tw**」) is recommended if you want to use Linked References side by side.
 Journals will be left justified.
 ![スクリーンショット 2022-10-02 102232](https://user-images.githubusercontent.com/111847207/193434026-5595de15-2e40-42a2-95d4-ab0f1c2b55c3.png)

 ## Install